 - Full, Partial Moderate

 From the Mediterranean and western Asia.
-To 2–3 ft. high and wide, with downy, heart-shaped, tooth-edged, gray-green leaves.
+Grows to 2–3 ft. high and wide, with downy, heart-shaped, tooth-edged, gray-green leaves.
 Spikes of small (1/4–1/2-in.) whitish or pinkish flowers in late spring, early summer.
 Not very ornamental but worthy of a place in the herb garden.
-Grows easily in light soil and selfsows readily.
+Grows easily in light soil and self-sows readily.

-Sterile hybrid of Nepeta racemosa and a European species; often sold as Nepeta mussinii.
-Soft, silvery gray-green, spreading mound grows to 1 ft. high, 1 1/2–2 ft. wide.
+Sterile hybrid of N. racemosa and a European species; often sold as N. mussinii.
+Soft, silvery gray-green, spreading mound grows to 1 ft. high and 1 1/2–2 ft. wide.
 Scallop-edged, heart-shaped gray-green leaves to 1 in. long.
 Attractive to some cats, who enjoy nibbling on and rolling in plantings; insert short sticks in the ground among the foliage to discourage cats and prevent destruction.
 Loose, lax spikes of 1/2-in., lavender-blue flowers in late spring, early summer.

 ‘Select Blue’ has darker flowers than the species; ‘Snowflake’ has pure white blooms.
 ‘Dropmore’ grows to 1 1/2 ft. high and 3 ft. wide; it may be a hybrid involving another species.